-Trump Welcomes Biden To The ‘Nasty’ 2020 Presidential Race
+Donald Trump Welcomes Joe Biden To The ‘Nasty’ 2020 Presidential Race

 “We are in the battle for the soul of this nation,” the former vice president said, adding that if the country gives Trump four more years in the White House, it would “fundamentally alter the character of this nation.”

 That video also highlighted the 2017 riots in Charlottesville, Virginia, that resulted from a confrontation that was ignited by plans to remove a statue of a Confederate general.
-Demonstrators from a white nationalist group clashed with radical leftists associated with the antifa movement.
-He criticized Trump for reportedly saying there were good people on both sides of the issue.
+Demonstrators from a white nationalist group clashed with radical leftists associated with the Antifa movement.
+He criticized Trump for saying there were good people on both sides of the issue.

-In December, of last year while on book tour, Biden said he was the “most qualified person” to run the country, according to The Hill.
+In December, of last year while on a book tour, Biden said he was the “most qualified person” to run the country, according to The Hill.

 “I’ll be as straight with you as I can.
-I think I’m the most qualified person in the country to be president,” he said, adding the the issues the country faces were issues he had worked on his entire life.
+I think I’m the most qualified person in the country to be president,” he said, adding the issues the country faces were issues he had worked on his entire life.

 That being said, Trump’s tweet seemed to indicate he was more than ready to face a campaign against Biden.